magic-wormhole/magic-wormhole-protocols/transit.md

 This may be relaxed in the future, much as Wormhole was.

-## Records

-Transit establishes a **record-pipe**, so the two sides can send and receive whole records, rather than unframed bytes.
-This is a side-effect of the encryption (which uses the NaCl "secretbox" function).
-The encryption adds 44 bytes of overhead to each record (4-byte length, 24-byte nonce, 32-byte MAC), so you might want to use slightly larger records for efficiency.
-The maximum record size is 2^32 bytes (4GiB).
-The whole record must be held in memory at the same time, plus its ciphertext, so very large ciphertexts are not recommended.

-Transit provides **confidentiality**, **integrity**, and **ordering** of records.
-Passive attackers can only do the following:

-* learn the size and transmission time of each record
-* learn the sending and destination IP addresses

-In addition, an active attacker is able to:

-* delay delivery of individual records, while maintaining ordering (if they delay record #4, they must delay #5 and later as well)
-* terminate the connection at any time

-If either side receives a corrupted or out-of-order record, they drop the connection.
-Attackers cannot modify the contents of a record, or change the order of the records, without being detected and the connection being dropped.
-If a record is lost (e.g. the receiver observes records #1,#2,#4, but not #3), the connection is dropped when the unexpected sequence number is received.

 ## Abilities

 Each Transit object has a set of "abilities".
 These are outbound connection